stonehearth/microworld/README.md

 The Microworld mod provides a simple playground for mod developers to test their changes.
 It replaces the standard world creation process with one which creates very trivial, very tiny worlds.
-The mod comes with two worlds to choose from:
+The mod comes with a few worlds to choose from.
-"mini\_game" which mimics the start of a regular game and "harvest\_test" which creates two workers, a stockpile, and some harvestable entities.
+"mini\_game" mimics the start of a regular game and "harvest\_test" which creates two workers, a stockpile, and some harvestable entities.